Exploration of Parameters in f(R,T) Gravity and Comparison with Type Ia Supernovae Data: The Scale Factor

 \section{The Scale Factor}

-The initial motivation for considering dark energy was the study of SNe Ia.
-A plot of the luminosity distance versus redshift $z$ seemed to indicate that, unlike a matter- or curvature-dominated universe, the Universe was currently accelerating its expansion.
+The discovery of SNe Ia data indicating that the expansion of the Universe was currently accelerating led to the reintroduction of the cosmological constant $\Lambda$ \cite{Riess_1998}.
+However, many alternatives have been considered.
 As we demonstrated in our previous paper \cite{Siggia_2025}, we can achieve this in the case $\epsilon = -1$.
 How general is this?
 We will again assume that the space metric is flat, given by Eq.~(\ref{FLRW Metric}).
-Since the energy density $\rho$ and pressure $p$ are being derived from the matter Lagrangian, we expect that in the nonrelativistic era, the pressure will still be $p=0$.
-We expect the naïve energy density $\rho\propto n$ because they are both derived from the standard matter Lagrangian, $\mathcal{L}_m$.
+Due to being derived from the matter Lagrangian $\mathcal{L}_m$, during the nonrelativistic era, we still expect the pressure $p=0$ and the naïve energy density $\rho\propto n$ \cite{Siggia_2025}.

 Using $p=0$, Eq.~(\ref{General Quad}) reduces to

 which can be solved for $\barT$.
 Equations~(\ref{tt-Friedmann}) and (\ref{rr-Friedmann}) in terms of $\barT$ become